-We have audited the accompanying consolidated statements of financial position of Matrix IT Ltd. ("the Company") as of December 31, 2020 and 2019, and the related consolidated statements of comprehensive income, changes in equity and cash flows for each of the three years in the period ended December 31, 2020.
+We have audited the accompanying consolidated statements of the financial position of Matrix IT Ltd. ("the Company") as of December 31, 2021 and 2020, and the related consolidated statements of comprehensive income, changes in equity and cash flows for each of the three years in the period ended December 31, 2021.
 These financial statements are the responsibility of the Company's board of directors and management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We did not audit the financial statements of certain subsidiary, whose assets included in consolidation constitute approximately 3.1% of total consolidated assets as of December 31, 2020, and whose revenues included in consolidation constitute approximately 1.4% of total consolidated revenues for the year ended December 31, 2020.
+We did not audit the financial statements of certain subsidiary, whose assets included in consolidation constitute approximately 14% of total consolidated assets as of December 31, 2021, and whose revenues included in consolidation constitute approximately 11% of total consolidated revenues for the year ended December 31, 2021.
 The financial statements of this company were audited by other auditors, whose reports have been furnished to us, and our opinion, insofar as it relates to amounts included for those companies, is based on the reports of the other auditors.